 During 2020 we successfully migrated to the International Standard ISO 45001 for occupational health and safety.
-This accreditation has been maintained in 2021/22 with BSI carrying out two scheduled continual assessment visits.
-We are also now working towards the ISO 55001 standard for asset management systems.
+This accreditation has been maintained in 2022/23 with BSI carrying out two scheduled continual assessment visits.
+We have also been working towards the ISO 55001 standard for asset management systems and hope to achieve accreditation in the early part of 2023.

 We have maintained a good level of performance in meeting our legal requirements in relation to information management, and in responding to threats from cyber attacks.
 96% of Freedom of Information requests were responded to within 20 days, the same as in the previous year.
-94% of complaints received by the Service were resolved within 14 days, compared to 92% in 2020/21.
+83% of complaints received by the Service were resolved within 14 days, compared to 94% in 2021/22.
 In Feburary 2022 we achieved the Cyber Essentials security standard providing additional assurance to our partners, key stakeholders and the public that we take cyber security extremely seriously and have appropriate arrangements in place to guard against a wide range of potential cyber threats and attacks.
-During the year 1,596 cyber attacks were prevented, an increase from 1,302 in 2020/21.
+We have been re-accredited in 2023.
+During the year 2,363 cyber attacks were prevented, an increase from 1,596 in 2021/22.